 Grey pixies with wispy bangs for sixty-year-old women create a short haircut and sassy look!
 This chop by stylist Stacy from North Carolina is the best example of this kind of hair trend.

-“This style says ‘I am sexy, bold, brave and confident enough to explore my femininity,'” she describes.
+“This style says ‘I am attractive, bold, brave and confident enough to explore my femininity,'” she describes.
 It suits a woman with a big personality type who’s outgoing and daring.

 To create such a look on shorter hair, Stacy mainly uses her imagination and hands.
 “I use these to mold the hair into positions that I think are interesting and creative.”

 Stacy’s number one advice to those who want to try it is to “Consult.
 Ask questions and never assume.”
 If you’re one of these ladies, discuss your lifestyle, time availability, and job with the stylist.

 Lastly, Stacy says, “Buy the pro styling products and tools suggested by the stylist.”

 A feathered grey bob is an ashy-colored short haircut that displays a lot of movement.
 Hairstylist Rachel Taylor from Pensacola, FL brought this gorgeous layered hairstyle to life!